cctechwiz/100-days-of-code/log.md

 ### Day 2: May 29, 2020
 ##### Personal URL Shortner / Aliases

 **Today's Progress**: Created a personal url shortener to give redirectable aliases to urls.
 I plan to use this on my blog and other sites where a url might change, or I just want a shortened version.
+Primary shortener link is cctw.link but link.cctechwiz.com also works.

 **Thoughts:** Pretty simple to setup using Netlify and GitHub.